ncatlab/nlab-content/pages/15577.md

 Let $X: CAlg_k \to Spaces$ be a derived prestack.
 Consider the diagram in prestacks
 $$ X^{(-)}: N(fSet) \to PrSt_k, I \mapsto X^I $$
-where $$fSet$$ is the category of non-empty finite sets, with morphisms being surjective maps.
+where $fSet$ is the category of non-empty finite sets, with morphisms being surjective maps.
 The functor sends morphisms to the corresponding diagonal maps.
 The Ran prestack by definition is the (homotopy) colimit of this diagram:

 $$Ran_X := colim_I X^I$$